BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 This section of the documentation lists the significant BlueBrain Nexus releases across all services and web applications.

-The latest stable release is **v1.3.0** released on **25.02.2020**.
+The latest stable release is **v1.4.0** released on **14.08.2020**.

-## v1.4.0 (24.07.2020)
+## v1.4.0 (14.08.2020)

 The release is backwards compatible with v1.x.y releases in terms of API.
 If you're upgrading from v1.3.x please visit the @ref:[migration instructions](v1.3-to-v1.4-migration.md).

 Summary of the significant changes:

-- Merged iam, admin and kg services into a single service, called delta;
+- Merged iam, admin and kg services into a single service, called `delta`;
-- listings API now shows - besides resources metadata - the following predicates, when present: sko:prefLabel, schema:name, rdfs:label;
+- Listings API now shows - besides resources metadata - the following predicates, when present: sko:prefLabel, schema:name, rdfs:label;
+- Nexus Web has evolved into Nexus Fusion, supporting multiple subapps and making the different sections clear for our users;
+- Greatly improved design for the way Nexus Fusion manages plugins;
+- Introduction of Nexus Forge in the ecosystem.
+Nexus Forge is currently at version 0.3.3.

 A detailed list of changes included in the release can be found in the @ref:[release notes](v1.4-release-notes.md).